Whittemore Center: History

-Whittemore Center Arena, known colloquially as The Whitt, is a multi-purpose arena in Durham, New Hampshire, United States, on the campus of the University of New Hampshire.
-It was built for $30 million and opened in November 1995.
-It was dedicated to Frederick B. Whittemore and his family on May 5, 1996.
-It is adjacent to its predecessor, Snively Arena, which is still standing and is used as a recreation facility.
-It is also adjacent to Durham's Amtrak station, and it is across the street from Wildcat Stadium.
+The facility was built for $30 million and opened in November 1995.
+It was dedicated to Frederick B. Whittemore (a son of Laurence F. Whittemore) and his family on May 5, 1996.
+Through the end of the 2006–2007 academic year, the arena was managed by Global Spectrum, but UNH Campus Recreation took over management before the 2007 academic year.

+The arena is adjacent to its predecessor, Snively Arena, which is still standing and is used as a recreation facility.
+It is also adjacent to the Durham–UNH station, served by Amtrak, and it is across the street from Wildcat Stadium, home of the Wildcats football team.